 When trying to delete a folder, if they refuse to delete or nothing happens, and sometimes you also receive a message—Could not find this item – Item Not Found— this post will help you delete folders that refuse to delete.
 The problematic part is even if you use cleaning software, it may not work because of reasons such as permission, processes, and so on.

 How to Delete Folders Which Refuse to Delete

-To delete these type of folders, you need to make sure to remove everything inside the folder, and then delete it.
-Here we will use the Command Prompt to complete the operation.
+To delete these types of folders, you need to remove everything inside the folder and then delete it.
+We will use the Command Prompt, PowerShell, or Windows Terminal to complete the operation.

-- If you do not have any file inside it, skip this step and directly move to remove the directory or the folder.
+If you do not have any files inside it, skip this step and directly move to remove the directory or the folder.

-- Now navigate to the folder where this notorious folder is visible.
+- Navigate to the folder where this notorious folder is visible.